All Episodes

 That kind of negotiated truce would not please those on either side who would like to see their adversaries eradicated, but it might be the best chance of achieving Rice's goal of replacing the dangerous pre-war status quo in Lebanon with something more secure and stable for everyone.

-Uh containment of terrorists.
+Containment of terrorists.

 Yep.

-That's just let's just contain the terrorists.
+That's just, let's just contain the terrorists.

-Uh in fact, Lebanese sources outline for me the compromise package they say was discussed Monday when Rice met with the Lebanese prime minister.
+In fact, Lebanese sources outline for me the compromise package, they say, was discussed Monday when Rice met with the Lebanese prime minister and the parliament speaker and the leader of the Shiite media.

 The cornerstone of the package, according to my sources, is that Hezbollah would agree to withdraw its armed fighters from South Lebanon and accept an international force there that would accompany the Lebanese army.

-Israel, for its part, would agree to h halt its attacks and lift its air and sea blockade.
+Israel, for its part, would agree to halt its attacks and lift its air and sea blockade.

 So this guy's being talked to by the Lebanese.